bekk/bekk-christmas/post/react/document-your-stuff-with-docz.md

 };
 ```

 It's a pretty simple component that shows a spinner if the `isLoading` prop is true, otherwise the children prop.
-And it comes in primary and secondary variants.
+Just to be fancy, it comes in primary and secondary variants as well.

 Next, let's create a MDX file that documents this button!
 You can place it wherever you want, but perhaps right next to the component would be a good spot?

 If you're not familiar with MDX, it's basically Markdown with JSX support.
 You can render React-components directly inside of your Markdown, which triggers some really cool possibilities.
 You can read more about MDX at [its website](https://mdxjs.com/) if you're interested.

 Each MDX file starts with some YAML-configuration fields called frontmatter.
-We specify the name of the page, and the route it should be mounted to.
+We specify the name of the page, and the route it should be mounted to, and then we start creating our document!

+MDX allows for imports at the top, and this is where we import the component we want to document, as well as a few helpers from the `docz` library itself.

+This is how it looks:

 ```markdown
 ---